EasyTier/easytier.github.io/en/guide/download.md

         cli_pkg_tmpl: {
             "zip": 'https://github.com/EasyTier/EasyTier/releases/download/v{}/easytier-windows-x86_64-v{}.zip'
         },
-        comment: "Support Windows 8 and above, Windows 7 only supports EasyTier v2.1.2 and below."
+        comment: "Windows 7 needs to be SP1 and above, and you need to install the two patches KB3063858 and KB4474419, and disable QUIC input."
     },
     {
         os: "Windows",